 In November 2018, the board adopted the Human Rights Policy which reflects Superior's commitment to respect and promote human rights in our business operations and our relationships with our customers, suppliers and our workforce throughout the world.
-The policy is in accordance with internationally recognized principles on human rights, as set out in the United Nations' Universal Declaration of Human Rights and the International Labor Organization's Declaration of Fundamental Principles and Rights at Work.
+The policy is in accordance with internationally recognized principles on human rights as set out in the United Nations' Universal Declaration of Human Rights and the International Labour Organization's Declaration of Fundamental Principles and Rights at Work.
 The policy demonstrates our commitment to the principles of respect for human rights, diversity and inclusion, freedom of association, collective bargaining, safe and healthy workplace and workplace security and the prohibition of forced labour, human trafficking and child labour.

 We are committed to maintaining a culture that supports human rights and all employees are trained and educated on ethical standards, diversity and anti-harassment.
+Training and communication of the Human Rights Policy is integrated into our learning management system and our new employee onboarding process.
 We ensure compliance with applicable privacy, employment and labour laws by continuous monitoring.
 Any employee who would like to confidentially report a potential violation of this policy can raise such concerns: